melusc/mock-violentmonkey/README.md

 mock-violentmonkey allows you to mock Violentmonkey's api for testing Violentmonkey userscripts. mock-violentmonkey allows you to have seperated contexts for testing different scenarious without them interfering with each other.
-It was written with ava in mind but should work with other test runners.

 ## Disclaimer